mirandaweston/bank-tech-test/README.md

 ### This is a program allowing the user to input deposit amounts and withdrawal amounts.
 The program then returns a statement providing the date of transaction, amount deposited or withdrawn, and account balance.

-The original specificaion for this tech test can be found here[https://github.com/makersacademy/course/blob/main/individual_challenges/bank_tech_test.md].
+The original specificaion for this tech test can be found [here](https://github.com/makersacademy/course/blob/main/individual_challenges/bank_tech_test.md).

-## 1. My approach
+## 1. Approach

 My priority for this program was to write clean, readable, reusable code.
 I followed a TDD approach from the start, writing behaviour-driven tests before the code itself.
 This program evolved from two classes to three as I chose to create the Transaction class, using dependency injection to ensure separation of concerns.
 Once all tests were passing and the program was functional, I then began refactoring the classes and test suites to uphold the DRY principle.